codefresh-io/cap-docs.codefresh.io/_docs/administration/single-sign-on/sso-auth0.md

 ---

 Auth0 is one of the SSO providers that Codefresh supports for authentication and authorization.
 Create an SSO account for Auth0 in Codefresh.
-Start by creating an Auth0 application, then create the SSO account in Codefresh, and finally define the SSO settings for the application in Auth0.
+Start by creating an Auth0 application, then create the SSO account for Auth0 in Codefresh, and finally define the SSO settings for the application you created in Auth0.

 ### 1. Create an Auth0 application
 First create a new application in Auth0.